-Radon isotopes 222, 219 and 220 are radioactive gases produced by the disintegration of radium isotopes 226, 223 and 224, which are decay products of uranium-238, uranium-235 and thorium-232 respectively, and are all found in the earth's crust.
+Radon isotopes 222, 219 and 220 are radioactive gases produced by the disintegration of radium isotopes 226, 223 and 224, which are decay products of uranium-238, uranium-235 and thorium-232 respectively, and are all found in the earth's crust (see Annex A for further information).
 Solid elements, also radioactive, followed by stable lead are produced by radon disintegration^[1].

 When disintegrating, radon emits alpha particles and generates solid decay products, which are also radioactive (polonium, bismuth, lead, etc.).
 The potential effects on human health of radon lie in its solid decay products rather than the gas itself.
-Whether or not they are attached to atmospheric aerosols, radon decay products can be inhaled and deposited in the bronchopulmonary tree to varying depths according to their size.
+Whether or not they are attached to atmospheric aerosols, radon decay products can be inhaled and deposited in the bronchopulmonary tree to varying depths according to their size [2][3][4][5].

 Radon is today considered to be the main source of human exposure to natural radiation.
-UNSCEAR[2] suggests that, at the worldwide level, radon accounts for around 52 % of global average exposure to natural radiation.
-The radiological impact of isotope 222 (48 %) is far more significant than isotope 220 (4 %), while isotope 219 is considered negligible.
+UNSCEAR^[6] suggests that, at the worldwide level, radon accounts for around 52 % of global average exposure to natural radiation.
+The radiological impact of isotope 222 (48 %) is far more significant than isotope 220 (4 %), while isotope 219 is considered negligible (see Annex A).
 For this reason, references to radon in this document refer only to radon-222.

 Radon activity concentration can vary from one to more orders of magnitude over time and space.
-Exposure to radon and its decay products varies tremendously from one area to another, as it depends on the amount of radon emitted by the soil, weather conditions, and on the degree of containment in the areas where individuals are exposed.
+Exposure to radon and its decay products varies tremendously from one area to another, as it depends on the amount of radon emitted by the soil and building materials, weather conditions, and on the degree of containment in the areas where individuals are exposed.

 As radon tends to concentrate in enclosed spaces like houses, the main part of the population exposure is due to indoor radon.
 Soil gas is recognized as the most important source of residential radon through infiltration pathways.
-Other sources are described in other parts of ISO 11665 and ISO 13164 (all parts) for water[3].
+Other sources are described in other parts of ISO 11665 and ISO 13164 series for water^[59].